 Note: Although this guide uses Thailand as an example, our recommended insurance providers (Heymondo, ACS, Chapka) offer international coverage.
 They are valid for Vietnam, Indonesia, China, Japan, and the rest of the world.

 Traveling to the other side of the world with children involves some risk, however minimal.
-Little explorers are more prone to minor injuries and sudden illnesses.
+Young children are more prone to minor injuries and sudden illnesses.
 This reality is often highlighted by official government travel advisories, which strongly recommend taking out travel insurance before any stay.

 For families, coverage details and cost matter.
 We break down current family-friendly coverage options and verified discounts in our Heymondo promo code 2026 guide.